devcayed/dotfiles/README.md

 # dotfiles

-The most awesome collection of dotfiles on entire GitHub :)
+The most awesome collection of dotfiles on entire GitHub :p (screenshots at the bottom!)

 ## details